CcMarc/AbuseIPDB/README.md

 - v2.1.0: Fixed an error in the installation file.
 - v2.1.1: Added additional admin log configuration options for enhanced logging capabilities.
 - v2.1.2: Added the verification badge as a widget to the front page of the admin area.
 Fixed the formatting of the readme.
 - v2.1.3: Integrated AbuseIPDB functionality into the "Who's Online" page.
-Tested on Zen Cart v2.1.0.
-Compatibility with earlier versions may vary.
 - v2.1.4: Enhanced fallback logic for API failures to prevent disruptions.
 - v2.1.5: Improved consistency in date handling across the module.
 - v2.1.6: Minor code optimizations for maintainability.